inventi/eventstore-tools/README.md

 ## EventPublisher
 Serializes and appends given object to configured stream in EventStore.

 EventPublisher works asynchronously, and returns Future.
+Accepts eventType and Event data preparation lamda which should return event data to publish

 To be able to use EventPublisher, set `eventstore.eventPublisher.streamName` in application config: